Cumberland & Western to upgrade Loveland property

 Cumberland & Western bought the property from the city for $5 million in December.
 The company wants to redevelop the property, known as the Rocky Mountain Center for Innovation and Technology, with three or four anchor tenants, including their suppliers, and multiple mid-sized companies, Murphree said.

-"All the buildings' systems and infrastructure (are) ... being checked, verified, validated,
+"All the buildings' systems and infrastructure (are) ... being checked, verified, validated, calibrated," he said.
+The company is doing "everything that needs to be done that's not tenant-specific."

 More breaking news...